Marion Coutts: Dog Faced Hermans

 In 1986 three members of Volunteer Slavery wanted to continue on as a more serious band, and Coutts expressed interest in being their vocalist.
 They named themselves Dog Faced Hermans, after an obscure reference in a Frankenstein film, and began paring down their music into shorter, faster songs that still maintained some of Volunteer Slavery's experimental elements.
 In addition to writing and singing lyrics, Coutts played cowbell and added her trumpet, giving the group a distinctive sound.

 The Dog Faced Hermans toured the UK and released a few records until moving to Amsterdam in 1989.
-During this period, Coutts spent a year in Poland on a British Council Scholarship to attend the State School for the Arts in Wroclaw Poland.
+During this period, Coutts spent a year in Poland on a British Council Scholarship to attend the State School for the Arts in Wrocław Poland.
 In 1990 she rejoined her band in the Netherlands, and the group went on to release four more albums.
 They toured Europe and North America before disbanding in 1995 with various members scattering into new projects around the globe.
 Coutts returned to the UK to concentrate on her art.